angelsanchez/winston-zeromq-elasticsearch/README.md

 winston-zeromq-elasticsearch
 ============================

 A ZeroMQ-ElasticSearch transport for Winston.
+Sends the messages to save using a ZeroMQ PUSH socket.
+The message format is compatible with LogStash.

 ## Usage